-Starting in Your Worshipping Community
+Starting in Your Community of Faith

 - Emphasize talents, strengths and gifts rather than labeling people by their differences